(Last Updated on : 15/02/2020)

 3. Daur or Chalti or Udhan, which is sung at a great speed & also becomes very slow at the end.

 The overall popularity of the Nautanki artist is decided from the power of his voice, the meanings he can draw out from the written verse, and the expressions he can deliver at that moment.
 The language in which the Nautanki is written is Hindustani

 Nautankis is mostly in verse form, whereas the Nautanki in Kanpur

 have Urdu poetry

 .
 The Nautanki also contains certain elements of the Sanskrit theatre

 , both in selecting stories and in the sequence wise unravelling of the plot.
 The effect of the Parsi theatre

 is also visible in the style of enactment, particularly in case of the Kanpur school of Nautanki.

-Many say that Nautanki may be loosing its mass appeal in the absence of any recognition from the establishment theatre form of India.
-However, some artistes are working hard to keep Nautanki
+on a general basis.
+Many say that Nautanki may be losing its mass appeal in the absence of any recognition from the establishment theatre form of India.
+However, some artistes are still working hard to keep Nautanki

 alive, as it was once, the strongest mass medium in the states of Uttar Pradesh